What’s in This Article

 Proactive Risk Management

-SAS has also developed its own internal safety management system (SMS), which focuses on identifying hazards before they become incidents.
-The system allows teams to spot potential problems early and put corrective actions in place.
+SAS has developed its own internal safety management system (SMS), which focuses on identifying hazards before they become incidents.
+The system lets teams spot potential problems early and put corrective actions in place.
+That proactive approach sets a higher bar than simply reacting after something goes wrong.

 Advanced Safety Measures

 Crew members go through extensive training in emergency response, including evacuation procedures and first aid.
-SAS also invests in advanced navigation systems and real-time weather monitoring tools to keep flights as safe as possible.
+SAS also invests in advanced navigation systems and real-time weather monitoring tools.
+Both give pilots better information and more time to make safe decisions.

 Accident History and Investigations

 SAS has maintained a strong safety record over the years, though it has had a handful of notable incidents.
-One of the most significant was in 1991, when SAS Flight 751 crash-landed shortly after takeoff from Stockholm-Arlanda Airport.
+One of the most significant happened in 1991, when SAS Flight 751 crash-landed shortly after takeoff from Stockholm-Arlanda Airport.
 Ice had built up on the wings, causing both engines to fail.
-The aircraft came down in a field, and there were no fatalities.
-The incident was a clear signal of how critical proper de-icing procedures are.
+The aircraft came down in a field, and no one died.
+That incident made clear how critical proper de-icing procedures are.

-Investigations into incidents like this one are thorough and typically involve multiple agencies.
+Investigations into incidents like this one involve multiple agencies.
 The Swedish Accident Investigation Authority (SHK) leads examinations involving SAS aircraft, analyzing weather conditions, mechanical issues, and human factors.
-The findings result in safety recommendations.
+Findings result in safety recommendations.
 After the 1991 crash, SAS updated its pilot training for icy conditions and strengthened its de-icing protocols.
 That kind of response reflects a genuine commitment to learning from what goes wrong.

 Fleet Information and Maintenance